Info for schools

 A Forest School session lasts 2 hours, excluding any travel time.
 The sessions have a rhythm and a pattern to them which the children get to be familiar with.

-We play trust-buiding and group games, create and build, learn respect for and how to use fire and tools safely, tell stories and swing in the trees, forage wild food and cook on the fire, get creative with natural materials, climb, dig, and so much more.
-We follow the childrens' interests whether they are 3 and 4 or 17 years old!
+We play trust-building and group games, create and build, learn respect for and how to use fire and tools safely, tell stories and swing in the trees, forage wild food and cook on the fire, get creative with natural materials, climb, dig, and so much more.
+We follow the childrens' interests whether they are 3 and 4 or 11 years old!

-If you would like to start adding some sparkle to your school's learning offering then please do get in touch.
+If you would like to start adding some outdoor woodland sparkle to your school's learning offering then please do get in touch.

-Schools we work with:(Click on a school below to read and see more)
+Schools we have worked with over the years:(Click on a school below to read and see more)